Today let’s deep dive into everything you need to know about how Social Security works.

 Virtually all Americans pay into the program and will receive Social Security benefits at some point in their lives.

-This year Social Security will pay $1.1 TRILLION to 69 million people.
-That’s more than 20% of the US population.
+This year Social Security will pay >$1 TRILLION to 65 million people.
+That’s 20% of the US population.

 So whether you’re nearing retirement age or still young and healthy, there are lots of questions (anxieties) about Social Security:

 - When should I start claiming Social Security?